Nemo's Garden (Noli): Sustainability

 One of the most significant systems for modern farming is industrial agriculture based on large-scale monoculture.
 This method takes into account the increasing importance of sustainability, but the many improvements in this branch, like plant breeding and the use of agrochemicals, have caused significant ecological damage and are known to have negative health effects on humans.

 Water is the main resource for agriculture and its management is particularly important, especially in countries where rainfalls are insufficient or variable.
 In the last years, the availability of freshwater has started to decrease rising the public's concearn and opening the way to new possible more sustainable agricultural methods like the one used in Nemo's Garden.

 Gamberini's new underwater system hopes to help overcome problems related to the use of harmful pesticides, known to damage both the fauna and the flora of the reef, but also human's health as these pesticides end up being in the food we eat.
 The closed ecosystem of the biospheres would disable the parasites to attack the plants to begin with.
+Moreover, the underwater farm does not pose a threat to marine ecosystems because of low interaction with the surrounding environment.
 It will be possible to produce natural fertilizers from algae growing in the areas surrounding the farms, and make the project completely sustainable.

 The biospheres are made from non-toxic polymeric materials and have minimum interactions with the surroundings, so they could and are becoming the right habitat for small-sized marine animals.
 This is a phenomenon known as repopulation of the reef and it will eventually increase.
 As a result, the population of Noli's coastline has already increased by 150%.

 In contrast to ordinary greenhouses, Nemo's Garden can maintain mild stable temperatures within its biospheres without extra thermoregulation, which leads to carbon dioxide emissions and greenhouse effect, two of the main issues regarding modern agriculture.